Woman holding her pregnant belly

 Time to read 5 min

-If you’re finding yourself overwhelmed, remember to keep it simple.
-The truth is, babies don't need a whole lot.
-In fact, we can narrow it down to about six essentials:
+If you're feeling overwhelmed, take a deep breath and remember to keep it simple.
+The truth is, babies don’t need a whole lot to thrive.
+In fact, we can narrow it down to about seven true essentials:

-And please don’t stress if the nursery is not perfect before they arrive.
-You will have time to perfect it once they are here, especially once you see how you use the space!
+And please don’t stress if the nursery isn’t picture-perfect before baby arrives.
+You’ll have plenty of time to make it your own once they’re here, especially once you see how you use the space!

 Keep reading for Moms on Call’s comprehensive guide to pregnancy nesting, which includes some personal reflections from pediatric experts and Moms on Call Co-Founder, Laura Hunter.

-Preparing the baby’s room is often where most of your energy will be focused during nesting.
-A well-rested family is a happy family, and the right environment can make all the difference.
+Preparing the baby’s room is often where most of your energy will be focused during pregnancy nesting.
+A well-rested family is a happy family, and setting up the right environment really makes all the difference.
 Here are some of our top recommendations for creating a nursery that serves as a safe, calming haven for your baby:

 • The Crib: The crib should be your first focus.
 We recommend a crib that is less than five years old with a new mattress.
 Our Sleep & Grow Crib Mattress is designed to support your baby from infancy to toddlerhood with dual-firmness that adjusts for comfort as your child grows.
 The crib should be free of pillows, stuffed animals, and blankets to minimize risks and distractions.